-Other independent programs of research on issues of parental acceptance-rejection have also evolved, especially in the 1980s and 1990s but also extending well into the 21st century.
+Other independent programs of research on issues of parental acceptance-rejection have also evolved, especially in the 1980s and 1990s, but also extending well into the 21st century.
 Five of these programs in the U.S. are especially prominent.
-One is the sociological tradition of research based on the concept of parental support and "parental supportive behavior" advocated by Rollins & Thomas (1979)-and utilizing a wide variety of measures and research designs (e.g., Amato & Booth 1997; Amato & Fowler, 2002; Barber & Thomas, 1986; Peterson & Rollins, 1987;; Whitbeck, Conger, & Kao, 1993; Young, Miller, Norton, & Hill, 1995).
+One is the sociological tradition of research based on the concept of parental support and "parental supportive behavior" advocated by Rollins & Thomas (1979)-and utilizing a wide variety of measures and research designs (e.g., Amato & Booth 1997; Amato & Fowler, 2002; Barber & Thomas, 1986; Peterson & Rollins, 1987; Whitbeck et al., 1993; Young et al., 1995).

 Another seminal program of research comes from Baumrind's widely recognized conceptual model dealing with parenting prototypes, including the concepts of authoritative, authoritarian, permissive, and rejecting/neglecting styles of parenting (Baumrind, 1966, 1968, 1989, 1991).
 Her work has been widely discussed and incorporated into the research of many other investigators.
-Perhaps most prominent among these investigators is Steinberg and colleagues (e.g., Glasgow, Dornbusch, Troyer, Steinberg, & Ritter, 1997; Gray & Steinberg, 1999; Lamborn, Mounts, Steinberg, & Dornbusch, 1991; Steinberg, Elman, & Mounts, 1989; Steinberg, Lamborn, Dornbusch, & Darling, 1992).
-Baumrind's parenting prototypes have also generated more controversy than any other single parenting model, especially the claim that the authoritative style of parenting produces the most competent and healthy children (Garcia, 2015).
-Increasingly, doubt is growing whether authoritative parenting necessarily produces optimum developmental outcomes for such ethnic minorities as African Americans (Baumrind, 1972; Smetana, 2000), Chinese Americans (Chao, 1994), Hispanic Americans (Torres-Villa, 1995), Korean Americans (Kim & Rohner, 2002), and others internationally.
+Perhaps most prominent among these investigators are Maccoby and Martin (1983) and Steinberg and colleagues (e.g., Glasgow et al., 1997; Gray & Steinberg, 1999; Lamborn et al., 1991; Steinberg, Elman, & Mounts, 1989; Steinberg, Lamborn, Dornbusch, & Darling, 1992).
+Baumrind's parenting prototypes have also generated more controversy than any other single parenting model, especially the claim that the authoritative style of parenting universally produces the most competent and healthy children (Garcia, 2015; Garcia & Garcia, 2009; 2010; Garcia et al., 2019; Queiroz et al., 2020).
+Increasingly, doubt is also growing whether authoritative parenting necessarily produces optimum developmental outcomes for such ethnic minorities as African Americans (Baumrind, 1972; Smetana, 2000), Chinese Americans (Chao, 1994), Hispanic Americans (Torres-Villa, 1995), Korean Americans (Kim & Rohner, 2002), and others internationally.

-A third notable program of research comes from the work of Downey, Feldman, and colleagues (e.g.,

-Downey & Feldman, 1996; Downey, Khouri, & Feldman, 1997; Feldman & Downey, 1994; Ibrahim, Rohner, Smith & Flannery, 2015; Zimmer-Gembeck & Nesdale, 2013).
+A third notable program of research comes from the work of Downey, Feldman, and colleagues (e.g., Downey & Feldman, 1996; Downey, Khouri, & Feldman, 1997; Feldman & Downey, 1994; Ibrahim et al., 2015; Zimmer-Gembeck & Nesdale, 2013).
 These researchers explore the issue of rejection sensitivity.
-According to them, interpersonal rejection-especially parental rejection in childhood-leads children to develop a heightened sensitivity to being rejected.
+According to them, interpersonal rejection-especially parental rejection in childhood- leads children to develop a heightened sensitivity to being rejected.
 That is, the children become disposed to anxiously and angrily expect, readily perceive, and overreact to rejection in ways that compromise their intimate relationships as well as their own wellbeing.
-Additionally, these authors and their colleagues have found that rejection sensitive children and adults often interpret the minor or imagined insensitivity of significant others-or the ambiguous behavior of others-as being intentional rejection.
-Most of these conclusions have been confirmed in IPARTheory's program of international research.
+Additionally, these authors and their colleagues have found that rejection sensitive children and adults often interpret the minor or imagined insensitivity of significant others- or the ambiguous behavior of others-as being intentional rejection.
+Most of these conclusions have been confirmed in IPARTheory's program of international research (Rohner, Ali, Senese, & Filus, 2021).

 Yet another innovative program of research was established by K.D.
 Williams (2001, 2007, 2011) and associates in social psychology.
-Researchers in this program experimentally study issues surrounding ostracism, social exclusion, rejection, bullying, and similar behaviors (e.g., Hartgerink, van Beest, Wicherts, & Williams, 2015; Williams, Forgas, & von Hippel, 2005; Zadro, Williams, & Richardson, 2004).
+Researchers in this program experimentally study issues surrounding ostracism, social exclusion, rejection, bullying, and similar behaviors (e.g., Hartgerink et al., 2015; Williams et al., 2005; Zadro et al., 2004).
 These researchers use the "cyberball" technique-an experimental, computerized ball-tossing game where participants are led to believe they are playing with two other players who can toss the ball to anyone in the game.
 Target participants are included in the game for a set number of minutes, but then they are excluded by the other two players for the remainder of the game.
 This simple task and short period of ostracism tends to produce sharp feelings of emotional pain in ostracized players.
 It also tends to be associated with anger, sadness, decreased self-esteem, and other emotional and behavioral consequences known in IPARTheory to be associated with more pervasive interpersonal rejection, including parental rejection.